zackstout/Animations/README.md

 - let user drag vertices of Triangle
 - let user change input on power of Mandlebrot set function
 - let user zoom in on Mandelbrot set
+- add user input for timing (and stop/start/rewind) on the cardioid
+- let user alter speed and length-change factor of the flower